 Also of the deciduous variety, the gray birch is native to several provinces in Canada, such as Nova Scotia, and Ontario.
 In the United States they occur in Indiana, Virginia, North Carolina, New Jersey, and Pennsylvania.

 Unlike its siblings, the gray birch actually prefers to grow in soil that is low in nutrients and is rather dry.
 It is most often found on mountainsides or in mixed woodlands.
 This variety only lives to be about 30 years old, and is the first tree to appear after a forest fire.

 They grow to be between 20-30 meters tall, and are topped off with a crown of slender branches.
 The leaves are dark green, and oval shaped that turn a blazing yellow in the fall and then fall off in the winter.

 The wood of the gray birch tree is medium hard, and is a prime choice in the manufacturing of furniture, spools, and furniture.
 Because of its high oil content, it also makes excellent firewood, even when wet.

-13. The Paper Birch Tree (Betula papyrifera)
+18. The Paper Birch Tree (Betula Papyrifera)

 It earned its name as “paper” birch because the trunk of this tree is thin and white and it peels off as paper would.
 This tree is shade intolerant and it can grow in many different kinds of soils.

 A paper birch tree flourishes the most when it is planted alongside streams, swamps, and lakes.
 The wood of this tree is strong, light, hard, tough and light brown in color.
 The wood is used to make wood pulp, woodenware, and spools.

 In nature, the paper birch tree is a very important food source for moose during the winter.
 Although the bark is low in nutrients, there is enough of it to sustain them throughout the harsh and barren seasons.